The Point That Doesn't Exist

 Here is an extension to this experiment provided by a reader:

-I followed your link to your discussion of Douglas Harding about pointing at the wall and then at-- well, at what?
-I liked your suggestion to gradually move the finger that is pointing at your own face and see where it changes from pointing at "me" to pointing at "other."
-When I was pointing the finger at my face, it was as if, in order for this to make sense, my consciousness had to re-locate to my finger so that my face could become "other."
+I followed your link to your discussion of Douglas Harding about pointing at the wall and then at– well, at what?
+I liked your suggestion to gradually move the finger that is pointing at your own face and see where it changes from pointing at “me” to pointing at “other.”
+When I was pointing the finger at my face, it was as if, in order for this to make sense, my consciousness had to re-locate to my finger so that my face could become “other.”

 Then I did something weird... and I'd like to add this mind-blowing suggestion to this sequence: while pointing at your own face, get a real sense of being the finger pointing at that which seems to be "you."
 Then with your other hand, point at the wall.
 You now have one hand pointing at your face and one hand pointing at the wall.
 Where in this are you?
 Is your awareness now located in your two hands?